NattapongSiri/permutator/readme.md

 It also provide utilities functions like:
 - get_cartesian_size
 - get_permutation_size
+## Get a cartesian product over multiple sets
+It provide `cartesian_product` function to generate all possible cartesian product over multiple sets of data.
 ## Complete permutation over data
 ### Single function, k-permutation with callback on each permutation.
 It provide `k_permutation` function to generate all possible